Posterior cortical atrophy: Treatment

 Specific and accepted treatment for PCA has yet to be discovered; this may be due to the rarity and variations of the disease.
-At times people with PCA are treated with AD treatments, such as cholinesterase inhibitors, donepezil, rivastigmine, galantamine, and memantine.
+At times people with PCA are treated with AD treatments, such as cholinesterase inhibitors: donepezil, rivastigmine, galantamine, and also memantine.
 Antidepressant drugs have also provided some positive effects.

 Other treatments such as occupational therapy, or help with adapting to visual changes may help.
+Visual and tactile cues, adaptive equipment and digital aids to manipulate text may all be beneficial.
 People with PCA and their caregivers are likely to have different needs than the more typical cases of Alzheimer's disease, and may benefit from specialized support groups, or other groups for young people with dementia.
 No study to date has been definitive to provide accepted conclusive analysis on treatment options.